bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 Shortly after, I impulsively bought an INE course because it was on sale and included Palo Alto labs for extra practice.
 It wasn’t the wisest decision, but I justified it by planning to pursue JNCIP-ENT later in the year and making use of it one way or another.

 Throughout my review, I watched WesleyCyber’s NGFW YouTube series.
-Although the videos only covered Domain 1 at the time, I found them helpful, especially since I scored 50% in that domain.
+Although the videos he released only covered Domain 1 at the time, I found them helpful, especially since I scored 50% in that domain.

 Additionally, I built out my Google Doc notes by adding hyperlinks and referencing relevant Palo Alto TechDocs for each topic I found useful.
 Soon after, I had a fully built-out  exam datasheet–based notes, highlighting key concepts I needed to review prior to retake.
 I skipped Domain 3: Integration and Automation, as I performed best in it on my first attempt (80%) and it had the lowest weighting (20%).